 Not a wall of rabbits in cages.

-“So, I can work with the Tethered People thing,” said Alicia.
+“So, I can work with the Tethered People thing,” said my friend.
 “But what was going on with the rabbits?”

 I’d overheard a teenager in the theater asking her friends the exact same thing.